-This SFCR is in respect of the solo insurance undertaking of Ecclesiastical Life Limited.
-The Company is a wholly-owned subsidiary of Ecclesiastical Insurance Office plc (EIO), who in turn is a wholly-owned subsidiary of Ecclesiastical Insurance Group plc (EIG, the Group).
-An SFCR will subsequently be published covering the SII requirements of the Group.
+This SFCR is in respect of the solo insurance undertaking of Ecclesiastical Life Li mited.
+The Company is a wholly owned subsidiary of Ecclesiastical Insurance Office plc (EIO), which in turn is a wholly owned subsidiary of Ecclesiastical Insurance Group plc (EIG, the Group).
+An SFCR is also published covering the SII requirements of the Group.